 Northeast India is made up of seven separate but adjoining states, as well as standalone Sikkim, and is the most tribal region of India.
-Although the mountainous scenery is arresting, the northeast region remains the least visited part of India.
+Although the mountainous scenery is arresting, the Northeast region remains the least visited part of India.
 This has been due to its remoteness, and also the permit requirements placed on tourists.
 Ethnic violence, as well as the northeast's sensitive location bordering Bhutan, China, and Myanmar, remain issues.
 Assam, Meghalaya, Nagaland, and Tripura are regarded as relatively peaceful though.
 Tourist numbers to the region have been dramatically increasing in recent years.
-Find out about what to see there in this guide to northeast India states.
+Find out about what to see there in this guide to Northeast India states.

 Want to Take a Tour of the Northeast Region?

-If you're planning a trip to the northeast, also have a read of this important information to know before you go.
+If you're planning a trip to the Northeast, also have a read of this important information to know before you go.

 Until recently, travel to Arunachal Pradesh was highly restricted to foreigners due to its proximity to China.
 The Indian government has relaxed permit requirements somewhat, and added new tourist circuits, bringing the total number to 12.
 Limitations on independent travel, the places that can be visited, and the high cost of travel does discourage foreign tourism to the state though.
 However, adventurous young Indian backpackers are starting to flock there.
 Tawang Monastery is the state's most well-known attraction.
 Perched at 10,000 feet above sea level, it overlooks the Tawang Valley near the border of Bhutan.
 The monastery is the largest Buddhist monastery in India.
 It also has a fascinating collection of thangkas (Tibetan paintings).
 If you can, visit it during the Torgya Festival in January or Tawang Festival in October.
-Other attractions include pristine national parks and remarkable tribes.
-In the Ziro district, the annual Dree festival (early July) and Myoko festival (late...
-March) of the Apatani tribe, and Ziro Music Festival (late September) are popular too.
+Other attractions include pristine national parks such as Namdapha, and remarkable tribes.
+In the Ziro district, the annual Dree festival (early July) and Myoko festival (late March) of the Apatani tribe, and Ziro Music Festival (late September) are popular too.
 The Mopin Festival of the Galo tribe is celebrated in Arunachal Pradesh in early April.

-Manipur, located on the far northeast border below Nagaland, has been described as the Jewel of the East due to its picturesque hills and valleys.
+Manipur, located on the far northeast border below Nagaland, has been described as the Jewel of the East because of its picturesque hills and valleys.
 The capital, Imphal, is surrounded by wooded hills and lakes.
 Loktak Lake, with its multitude of floating swampy islands, is remarkable for being the only floating lake in the world.
 Stay at Sendra Park and Resort for the best experience of it.
 Manipur has recently begun taking steps to develop its tourist potential, which is essential as the state struggles to overcome poverty in rural areas and rebellions between ethnic groups.
-A Lemon Festival is held every January in Kachai and the Kang Chingba Festival is also a big event.Continue to 5 of 8 below.
+A Lemon Festival is held every January in Kachai and the Kang Chingba Festival is also a big event.